All Episodes

 I mean, Charlie didn't say that.

-It's the thought process.
+That's the thought process.

-I just wanted you to uh hear that.
+I just wanted you to hear that.

 Skip number nine.

-Do you think there's going to be more of an appetite in Congress to take on ISIS in terms of more boots on the ground?
+She said, do you feel that now, because of the depravity of this particular act, the burning of a Jordanian pilot, do you think there's going to be more of an appetite in Congress to take on ISIS in terms of more boots on the ground?

 There's already significant appetite in Congress.

-Have no doubt ISIS is winning.
+I have no doubt ISIS is winning.

 We are neither degrading nor destroying ISIS.

-McCain just said ISIS is winning.
+McCain just said, ISIS is winning.

 We are not degrading.